attaullahshafiq10/machine-learning-udemy/section-6 Linear Algebra for Machine Learning/README.md

+Metasploit Tutorial for Beginners – Basics to Advanced

 Metasploit, one of the most widely used penetration testing tools, is a very powerful all-in-one tool for performing different steps of a penetration test.

 If you ever tried to exploit some vulnerable systems, chances are you have used Metasploit, or at least, are familiar with the name.
 It allows you to find information about system vulnerabilities, use existing exploits to penetrate the system, helps create your own exploits, and much more.